-Research by Dinan et al (2011) into the current constitution and capacity of local DMOs in England, however, indicates that less than a quarter of DMOs are currently industry-led and that all of them rely on public funding for their core activities.
-67 per cent of DMOs had seen a reduction in this public sector funding and there was no reported increase in private sector funding coming forward to fill this gap.
-54 per cent of DMOs surveyed by Dinan et al (2011) reported staff reductions and concomitant losses in expertise and capabilities.
+Research by Dinan, Hutchinson, and Coles (2011) into the current constitution and capacity of local DMOs in England, however, indicates that less than a quarter of DMOs are currently industry led and that all of them rely on public funding for their core activities.
+Sixty-seven per cent of DMOs had seen a reduction in this public sector funding and there was no reported increase in private sector funding coming forward to fill this gap.
+Fifty-four per cent of DMOs surveyed by Dinan et al. (2011) reported staff reductions and concomitant losses in expertise and capabilities.